About the Humber Local Resilience Forum

 The Humber Local Resilience Forum (Humber LRF) is a multi-agency partnership made of representatives from local public services, the emergency services, local authorities, the NHS, the Environment Agency and others.
 These agencies are known as Category 1 Responders and a chief officer from each is required to attend.
 The boundary of the Humber LRF corresponds with that of Humberside Police.

 The Humber LRF consists of an overarching forum and a series of sub-groups that will meet at least four times a year.
-Members of the Humber LRF will deliver a systematic, planned and co-ordinated approach to encourage Category 1 responders, according to their functions, to address all aspects of policy in relation to:
+Members of the Humber LRF will deliver a planned and co-ordinated approach to encourage Category 1 responders to address all aspects of policy in relation to:

 - Agreeing risk profiles for the area through a community risk register;